-There is a mix of uses in the surrounding area including residential, office, retail, cafes/restaurants and a theatre.
-The street is just off Leith Walk and London Road which are key thoroughfares served by public transport routes.
+There is a mix of uses in the surrounding area including residential (primarily student accommodation), retail, cafes/restaurants, and a theatre.
+The street is a short distance from South Bridge which is a key thoroughfare into the city centre and well served by public transport.